-29. The salaries of the Inspector-General of Police and of the Superintendents, the cost of barracks, hospitals, medical attendance, and arms will be defrayed by the Government.
-All other expenses, including where there is a public water supply, the cost of supplying water to the police station, premises, quarters, and barracks, must be defrayed by the inhabitants of the towns for the protection of whose persons and property the police is established, except where a force is created under section 4:
+Expenses of 29.
+The salaries of the Inspector-General of Police and of the police.
+Superintendents, the cost of barracks, hospitals, medical attendance, and arms will be defrayed by the Government.
+All other expenses, including where there is a public water supply, [3,2 of 1968] the cost of supplying water to the police station, premises, quarters, and barracks, must be defrayed by the inhabitants of the towns for the protection of whose persons and property the police is established, except where a force is created under at which cost of police shall be made.